roamz/meraki-social-splash/README.md

 This Python Flask application demonstrates how the Cisco Meraki External Captive Portal API can be used for delivering a custom Captive Portal / Splash Page using Social networks for authentication on Cisco Meraki access points.

-For more into about Cisco Meraki External Captive Portal (EXCAP) see here: https://meraki.cisco.com/lib/pdf/meraki_whitepaper_captive_portal.pdf

 ### Technology

 This is Python Flask app that supports signin to Facebook, Instagram, Twitter, Weibo and Wechat using the Flask-oauthlib and can be extended to support any oAuth authentication API.